tes/rolling-fields/README.md

 ```
   <DynamicFormBuilder
     fields={} // array of field objects
-    mappings={} // custom object to define how to render different types of fields
+    mappings={} // optional object to define how to render different types of fields
     onSubmit={}
     onBlur={}
     onChange={}
   />
 ```

+If no custom mappings are supplied, [default mappings](https://github.com/tes/dynamic-form-generator/blob/master/lib/defaultMappings.jsx) will be used.

 ## Usage